-Get yourself prepared for Postpartum life with these ESSENTIALS for the new mom.
+Get yourself prepared for Postpartum life with these postpartum care essentials for new moms.
 Trust me, you’ll be glad you had them!

 Looking for a list of items for your postpartum recovery?
-Look no further then this complete guide of what Moms need for their postpartum recovery.
+Look no further than this complete guide of postpartum care essentials.
+It’s what new Moms need for their postpartum recovery.

 Preparing for a new baby doesn’t mean just preparing for them.
 You just freaking pushed a human out of your lady bits!
 Have you given any consideration to what YOUR postpartum care essentials are?

 Chances are, you spent months getting ready for your little bundle of joy.
 You’ve read a hundred different tips about what to have ready.
 You’ve even viewed several checklists for every item you need those first few weeks.